Political Appointees in the Biden-Harris Administration

 Vikram works as a Confidential Assistant at the Office of Career, Technical, and Adult Education.
 He graduated from Vanderbilt University with a BA in History in 2019.
 He started working as an organizer in 2019 on President Biden's campaign and continued in that role with the Florida Democratic Party.

-Jasmin Chavez
+Jasmin Chavez-Cruz

 Confidential Assistant, White House Initiatives, Office of the Secretary

-Jasmin Chavez is joining the Biden- Harris Administration as a Confidential Assistant to the White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics.
+Jasmin Chavez-Cruz is joining the Biden- Harris Administration as a Confidential Assistant to the White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics.
 Prior to this role, Jasmin was a Policy & Communications Associate at Dewey Square Group, specializing in technology and telecommunications policy.
 Jasmin is a dynamic leader with a track record in civic engagement, legislative advocacy, and organizing.
 She currently serves in a volunteer capacity as the State Director for the Virginia League of United Latin American Citizens (LULAC).
 She has also served as the Latino Political & Outreach Director for Victoria Virasingh for Congress and as the Chair of the Virginia Todos Con Biden Youth Committee.
 Jasmin serves her alma mater as the youngest member of McDaniel College Alumni Council's Diversity, Equity, and Inclusion Committee.
 Jasmin is an alumna of the Congressional Hispanic Caucus Institute, The National Museum of the American Latino Young Ambassadors Program, and the White House Initiative on Advancing Educational Equity, Excellence and Economic Opportunity for Hispanics Internship Program.
 In 2018, she was awarded Woman of the Year by the League of United Latin American Citizens (LULAC) and in 2022, was awarded the Emerging Leadership Award by the same organization.

 Julia Cunningham